 Low water pressure in your bathroom sink can be a huge pain.
-Luckily the solution is usually pretty easy to trace and can be fixed by most homeowners.
+Luckily it’s a pretty common problem and the solution is usually pretty easy to trace and can be fixed by most homeowners.
 Here are the causes of frustratingly low water pressure in your sink and how to fix them.

-Before we begin it’s important to determine if there is a lack of water pressure in your whole house or if a limited water flow is isolated to your bathroom sink.
-To see if there are low water flow issues in the rest of the house, go and turn on other faucets one at a time in different rooms to see if the water pressure is the same as it’s always been or if the flow of water is slowing down.
+Before we begin it’s important to determine if there is a lack of water pressure in your whole house (which is a bigger issue) or if a limited water flow is isolated to your bathroom sink.
+To see if there are low flow issues in the rest of the house, go and turn on other faucets one at a time in different rooms to see if the water pressure is the same as it’s always been or if the flow of water is slowing down.

 If the rest of the house has comfortable water pressure, you know it’s a bathroom faucet sink-specific issue.
 The next thing to do is determine if the water pressure is low all the time or sporadically.